Good stuff on the internet

 Science writer Carl Zimmer's thoughtful advice for beginning writers.

-"Starry Night": A Jean-François Millet painting that might have inspired Van Gogh's swirly masterpiece.
+'Starry Night': A Jean-François Millet painting that might have inspired Van Gogh's swirly masterpiece.